NickAger/nickager.github.io/_drafts/2016-08-08-Optional-Uncle-Bob.md

 Surely we should be aiming for the LLVM of IDE's rather than sticking to C/C++ before LLVM was a thing, because writing good optimising compilers is hard.

 Software development goes in waves, you have to learn new things on occasions then have periods of high-productivity in the new technology before slowing down again to learn a new technology.

+Gannt chart showing strict statically typed languages, what can be expressed in those languages.

+Richard on tests + types + immutability

+Then again he has a point - I'm amazed that PHP survives so long - Workpress, Kieren - doesn't seem to have given me better abilities - I'm confident it will (multicore future etc)